panda728/FakeExcelSerializer/README.md

 ~~~

 ## Usage
-You can use `ExcelSerializer.ToFile` to create .xlxs file.
+You can use `ExcelSerializer.ToFile` to create .xlsx file.

 ~~~
 ExcelSerializer.ToFile(Users, "test.xlsx", ExcelSerializerOptions.Default);